Registration Dates and Procedures

 These programs offer upper division law students the opportunity to earn academic credit for unpaid positions they secure with San Francisco Bay Area government agencies, in-house counsel, law firms, nonprofit organizations, and judges, subject to GPA and other requirements.
 Participants in the Civil/Criminal Law Externship Program are required to attend a faculty-led Judicial Externship Orientation, submit evaluations and weekly time sheets, and complete other assignments.
 The judicial externship orientation is an all-day session typically scheduled on the Friday before the semester begins.
 Please refer to the Class Schedule.

-In order to be eligible in Fall 2013 to enroll in a civil law, criminal law, or judicial externship during the add/drop period, students must submit the required application and supporting documents to the externship programs office by Friday, August 9th, 2013 after having secured a position from the employer/court.
+In order to be eligible in Spring 2014 to enroll in a civil law, criminal law, or judicial externship during the add/drop period, students must submit the required application and supporting documents to the externship programs office by Monday, December 2nd, 2013 after having secured a position from the employer/court.
 Application packets are available online in the academics section.
 (Please click on the program of interest.)
-Hard copies are available in the externship programs office in Room 235 and outside of the Faculty Services Office.
-Students must submit completed applications to program assistant Allison Green in Room 235 for processing and approval no later than Friday, August 9th, 2013.
+Hard copies are available in the externship programs office in Room 235.
+Students must submit completed applications to program assistant Allison Green in Room 235 for processing and approval no later than Monday, December 2nd, 2013.
 This will allow enough time for the application to be reviewed for approval in time for the registration deadline.
-Applications submitted after August 9th are not guaranteed approval and are subject to the discretion of the professor for the externship programs.
-Students who are unable to complete the application forms by August 9th must register for classes as if they are not doing the externship, and modify their class schedule during the Add/Drop period to include the externship.
+Applications submitted after December 2nd are not guaranteed approval and are subject to the discretion of the professor for the externship programs.
+Students who are unable to complete the application forms by December 2nd must register for classes as if they are not doing the externship, and modify their class schedule during the Add/Drop period to include the externship.
 All students who have been approved for externships, and students whose applications are pending approval, must attend the first class of the externship program of interest, as attendance of all class dates listed in the course schedule is mandatory.
 (See the Upper Division Course Schedule and the application packets for class dates.)

 JD/MBA Concurrent Degree Programs